cseanburns/geo-titles/manuscript/title-manuscript.md

 in these journals from 2018 to 2020 (Fig. 1).
 We limited our data to the three year time period in order to align with the Scimago journal ranking time frame.
-We retrieved 10032 article records across the 56 journals.
-For example, our Scopus query for the journal *International Journal of Information Management* was:
+Figure 1 reports an example *Scopus* query for the journal *International Journal of Information Management*:

 ```
 SRCTITLE ( "International Journal of Information Management" )  AND  (